Rainer Bonhof: Playing career at club level

+International playing career

-He won his first of 53 caps in 1972.
-Bonhof became (at that time) Germany's youngest World Champion on 7 July 1974 following his team's 2–1 win over the Netherlands in Munich's Olympiastadion at the 1974 FIFA World Cup.
+On 18 October 1969, Bonhof played his first international junior match for West Germany in Geleen against the Netherlands, a match that ended 1:1.
+At that time, he had Dutch citizenship, as his grandfather was Dutch.
+Bonhof became a German citizen soon after this match.
+He won the first of his 53 senior caps in 1972.
+Bonhof was Germany's youngest World Cup winning player after it beat the Netherlands 2-1 on 7 July 1974 in Munich's Olympiastadion at the 1974 FIFA World Cup.
 His penetrating run into the opposition penalty area and pass to Gerd Muller led to the winning goal in that game.
-Two matches earlier Bonhof scored the goal that put West Germany up 2–1 against Sweden, a match the Germans eventually won 4–2, which clinched their place in the semi-finals.
-Bonhof was a fixture in the West German national team from the World Cup onward.
-He was one of the best players in the 1976 European Championship, assisting on four of the six West German goals in the semi-final and final (West Germany lost to Czechoslovakia on penalties in the final).
+Two matches earlier Bonhof scored the goal that put West Germany up 2–1 against Sweden, a match the Germans eventually won 4–2.
+Bonhof was a fixture in the West Germany national team from that World Cup onward.
+He was regarded one of the best players in the 1976 European Championship, assisting for four of the six West German goals in the semi-final and final.
+West Germany lost to Czechoslovakia on penalties in the final.

 Bonhof played in every match of the 1978 FIFA World Cup when West Germany was eliminated in the second round following a 3–2 defeat at the hands of their historic rivals, Austria.
 He continued to play an important role in the national team following his transfer to Valencia.
 His move and that of Uli Stielike prompted the DFB to remove their ban on selecting foreign based players for the national team.
 He played a role in qualifying for the 1980 European Championships and was selected for the squad, but injuries kept him from making an appearance during the West German victory.
 His last appearance for the national team came in a 4–1 defeat at the hands of Brazil, and in spite of a strong Bundesliga campaign for 1.
 FC Köln in 1981–82 he was not selected to return to the national team.

-From 1980 to 2012 Bonhof was the only player to win the European Championships twice, although he did not play a single game in either the 1972 or 1980 finals.
-He now shares the record with 12 players from the Spain national team which won back-to-back titles in 2008 and 2012.
+Between 1980 and 2012 Bonhof was the only player to have won the European Championships twice, although he did not play a single game in either the 1972 or 1980 tournaments.
+He now shares this record with 13 players from the Spanish national team; 12 who won back-to-back titles in 2008 and 2012 and Jesús Navas who won in 2012 and 2024.
 Bonhof remains the most decorated player in the history of the European Championships, with two gold medals and one silver.

-Former Liverpool goalkeeper, Ray Clemence, in 1977 following a European Cup final between the Reds and Borussia Mönchengladbach, admitted he feared Bonhof's shots.
-The fear was proved justified, as during the spring of 1978 Clemence was beaten twice by Bonhof from nearly identical locations, at the club and international level.
-A Bonhof shot had beat Clemence in the 1977 final too, but that strike hit the post.
+Former Liverpool goalkeeper, Ray Clemence, in 1977, following a European Cup final between the Reds and Borussia Mönchengladbach, admitted he feared Bonhof's shots.
+His fear was to prove justified, as during the spring of 1978 Clemence was beaten twice by Bonhof from nearly identical locations at both club and international level.
+A Bonhof shot had beaten Clemence in the 1977 final, too, but that strike hit the post.

-Bonhof's playing career was abruptly ended by an ankle injury in 1983.